fahad19/firenze/README.md

 Validates all fields of the current Model

-Returns true if all validated, otherwise an object of error messages keyed by field names.
+Returns a promise with `true` if all validated, otherwise an object of error messages keyed by field names.

+@TODO: `reject()` instead on error?

 Options: